groue/GRMustache/Guides/sample_code/number_formatting.md

 Number formatting
 =================

-For the purpose of demonstration, we'll see various ways to have GRMustache render a numeric value formatted in different ways.

-We'll render the value 0.5 as a *raw* number, as a percentage, and as a *decimal*.
+For the purpose of demonstration, we'll render the value 0.5 as a *raw* number, as a percentage, and as a *decimal*.
 For instance, on a French system, we'll get the following output:

     raw: 0.5
     percent: 50 %